LAST UPDATED – 9/17/24 – Lima, Peru Travel Guide

 The Park of Love

-Widely considered to be one of the most beautiful public parks in Peru, the Park of Love is an elaborate park that is located on the coastline within the city.
+Widely considered to be one of the most beautiful public parks in Peru, the Park of Love is an elaborate park that is located on the coastline of the city.
 This stunning park has an abundance of walking paths that wind in between a beautiful array of flowers, tiled mosaic walls, and a big statue of two lovers kissing in the middle of the park.
 Whether you are visiting with a loved one or are just interested in seeing the beautiful landscape, the Park of Love is a great addition to any Lima travel itinerary.

 Cathedral of Lima